cloudflare/python-cloudflare-cli4/README.rst

         /client/v4/command/:command_identifier/settings
     $

-While it's easy to call anything within CloudFlare's API, it's not very useful to add items in here as they will simply return API URL errors.
+While it's easy to call anything within Cloudflare's API, it's not very useful to add items in here as they will simply return API URL errors.
-Technically, this is only useful for internal testing within CloudFlare.
+Technically, this is only useful for internal testing within Cloudflare.

 Issues
 ------